Prague Castle (Pražský hrad)

 Pražský hrad - as its name suggests, this is considered the main Prague Castle stop.
 Get off here if you would like to start at the Second Courtyard.

-Pohořelec - getting off here will enable you to walk to the Castle through Hradčany and arrive at the main entrance.
-Probably the nicest route (and our favorite).
+Pohořelec - getting off here will enable you to walk to the Castle through Hradčany, past the Strahov Monastery and Loreta, and arrive at the main entrance.
+This is probably the nicest route (and our favorite).

 A good way to go is to take the tram up to the Castle and walk back down when you're done.